How Do I Set Up FightCamp Boxing at Home?

 Arguably the most important thing to do when you get your punching bag is to fill the base.
 To do this, you can use either water, sand, or a combination of the two.
 For a heavier bag, opting to fill the base with sand is the best choice, but filling it with water will still give you a strong and stable base.
 For maximum weight, consider using both and adding water once you have filled the base with sand:

 For tips on filling the freestanding punching bag and a step-by-step guide, check out our article on how to fill your FightCamp base for your home boxing gym setup.

 Step 3: Attach Your Heavy Punching Bag To the Base and Bag Ring

 The last step to set up your FightCamp at-home gym is assembling your freestanding bag: putting it all together along with the bag ring.
 Fortunately, the FightCamp bag is easy to attach to the base and connect to the bag ring.

-Adding a bag ring to the mix will help stabilize your punching bag by keeping it in place on your exercise mat:
+Adding a bag ring to the mix will help stabilize your punching bag by keeping it in place on your exercise mat for the boxing setup:

 To read the full instructions for attaching your FightCamp bag to the base, as well as setting up your bag ring, check out our article.

 Once you have all of your boxing equipment together, you will be ready to go!
 The only thing left to do is pick up some gloves and hand wraps to protect your hands while striking the bag, and start working out with FightCamp.
 To see more boxing equipment guides or workouts, visit our blog and take your training to the next level.